ganindu7/deepnotes/topics/Code/pytorch_walkthrough.md

 As we progress further, we will explore more intriguing concepts, such as networks with jump interconnects where layers are not connected in a strict linear progression.

-I will now the topics on data, model creation and model execution (training in thiis instance) in seperate subsections and in the end put everything together (and include test state to evaulate the effect of training).
+I will now address the topics on data, model creation and model execution (training in thiis instance) in seperate subsections and in the end put everything together with some model output testing.

 ### Data
 PyTorch has two primitives to work with data, these are: